amitayh/hive-api-scala/README.md

 7. Commit your changes (`git commit -am 'Add some feature'`)
 8. Push to the branch (`git push origin my-new-feature`)
 9. Create a new [Pull Request](http://help.github.com/send-pull-requests/)

-TODO: How to change the HTTP underlying library
-TODO: Document the testkit
-TODO: How to provide execution context/change http client